PierreSenellart/provsql/doc/source/user/studio.rst

 (:sqlfunc:`tree_decomposition_dot`); the *Probability* group adds a :guilabel:`Probability benchmark` that times every method (with a per-method timeout, skipping unavailable tools).
-Selecting one and pressing :guilabel:`Run` produces the artifact directly: the d-D circuit and the tree decomposition take over the main canvas (a toolbar :guilabel:`back` button restores the original provenance circuit), while the CNF and NNF render as text panels.
+Selecting one and pressing :fa:`play` :guilabel:`Run` produces the artifact directly: the d-D circuit and the tree decomposition take over the main canvas (a toolbar :fa:`arrow-left` :guilabel:`back` button restores the original provenance circuit), while the CNF and NNF render as text panels.
 Compilers that are not installed on the server are filtered out of the compiler picker (via :sqlfunc:`tool_available`).
 See :doc:`knowledge-compilation` for the full pipeline.